sago007/oastat/README.md

 Go to ./src and type "make"
 The executable will be in the same folder.

+To create the database scripts: cd sql/create_tables/
+./create_specific.sh

+This will create the scripts for PostgreSQL, MySQL and SQLite

 # Details

 ## Writing to XML-files